JonJagger/cyber-dojo/languages/readme.txt

 I structure the docker-containers so that each language has its own folder with its own base container, and each language/test sub-folder has its own derived docker-container.
-Often a language/test Dockerfile will contain nothing except a FROM command.
+Sometimes a language/test Dockerfile will contain nothing except a FROM command.
 Viz, I could use the language's base docker-container.
 But I do it anyway for regularity.